roblaing/erlang-webapp-howto/unit2/README.md

 <h4>Form page</h4>

 The <a href="https://github.com/roblaing/erlang-webapp-howto/blob/master/unit2/apps/unit2/src/form_handler.erl">form_handler</a>
-I wrote results from by battle to get to grips with Erlang's three string types and what can and cannot be used as a guard.
+I wrote results from my battle to get to grips with Erlang's three string types and what can and cannot be used as a guard.
 For instance,
 <code>byte_size(Name) > 0</code> is a permissable guard, but when I tried to first convert Name from a binary to a character code list
 and use <code>string:length(Name) > 0</code>, the compiler threw an <em>illegal guard expression</em> error.